niiknow/ajenticp/README.md

 ## ajenti-udock
 This is the base docker image of ajenti-udock with basic requirements:

 1. Set timezone to UTC activate Ajenti terminal.
-You should be able to configure your timezone in your own Dockerfile.
+You should be able to configure your timezone in your own Dockerfile (see udock-greedy).
 2. Trigger *ajenti-install.sh* and expose 80/http, 443/https, 3306/mysql, and 8000/ajenti.

 This image expect all management through the web panel.
 There is no ssh.
-If you need terminal then go through the web panel, docker cloud, or rancher.
+If you need terminal access then use the web panel, docker cloud, or even running with rancher.

 ```
 https://yourip:8000